 Oxford Abstracts Multi Stage module can manage this process efficiently and simply.
 You can simply slot on a separate stage, and modify the submission form’s questions to allow for any further requirements – eg add questions, hide others and make some read-only.
 You can also modify the review and decision questions to accommodate.
 The separate stages can have differing deadlines and can be integrated with the main abstract submission stage as much or as little as you require, along with any of Oxford Abstracts additional modules, such as Online Conference Program, or Delegate Registration.

 Multi stage is also the perfect tool for two stage submission processes – such as abstract, followed by full paper submission – or concurrent – for instance, open abstract submission and invited submitters.
-Have a look at Multi Stage’s features here, or contact us for a free trial.
+Have a look at Multi Stage’s features here, or contact us for a free trial or demo.